ZephyrTransport/zephyr-website/_events/2019-06-02-appcon-exhibitor.md

 category: TRB
 title: "Exhibitor at TRB Planning Applications Conference"
 type: Meeting
-day: Sunday June 2 - Wednesday June 5, 2019
+day: Sun.
+June 2 - Wed.
+June 5
 place: Hilton Portland Downtown
 registration: https://www.trbappcon.org/
 additional-msg: Feel free to contact us at <a href='mailto:info@zephyrtransport.org'>info@zephyrtransport.org</a> if you would like to schedule a meeting to learn more or discuss an idea.